 ICTP has awarded its 2014 Dirac Medal to Ashoke Sen (India), Andrew Strominger (USA) and Gabriele Veneziano (Italy), three physicists who have made crucial contributions to the origin, development and further understanding of string theory.

 "Last year Randall and Reece – along with JiJi Fan and Andrey Katz – proposed a different type of dark matter called partially interacting dark matter (PIDM).
 Such dark-matter particles interact via an electromagnetic-like interaction, perhaps involving the emission of "dark photons".
 The four physicists argued that a small fraction of dark matter could be PIDM without much affecting the known dark-matter distribution of galaxies.
-Read more about Lisa Randall and Matthew Reece discuss dark matter with Physics World
+Furthermore, they argued that the interactions between PIDM particles could be strong enough to form a dark galactic disc that shadows the visible disc (see… Read more about Lisa Randall and Matthew Reece discuss dark matter with Physics World

 Donner Professor of Science Cumrun Vafa described his corner office in Jefferson Hall as “home within the University for me.”
 Blackboards line the walls of most offices within the Physics Department.
 “Blackboards represent collaboration, research, and freedom of thinking, discussion, and openness.
 That’s the aspect of scientific work that I think is crucial for research,” said Vafa.

 To read the full Harvard Gazette article click here.